-- a) Certificates Policy;
+- Certificate Policy;

-- b) Certification Practices Statement;
+- Certification Practices Statement;

-- c) CRL;
+- CRL;

-- d) Delta-CRL;
+- Delta-CRL;

-- e) All information classified as "public" (the information not expressly considered as "public" shall be considered as confidential).
+- All information classified as "public" (the information not expressly considered as "public" shall be considered as confidential).

 The CA allows the access to non-confidential information without prejudice of the security controls necessary to protect the authenticity and integrity of the information.